SumMagnus04/3DMB/README.md

   - glsl - a pointer to a GLSLProgram sruct.
   - attributeName - the name of the attribute in the GLSL shader program.
   - Attributes should be added after compilation and before linking.
 The name must match exactly to what is in the shader programs.

+void DMB_LinkShaders(GLSLProgram* glsl)
+  - glsl - a pointer to a GLSLProgram struct.
+  - Links the shader programs.

+void DMB_UseGLSLProgram(GLSLProgram* glsl)
+  - glsl - a pointer to a GLSLProgram struct.
+  - Tells OpenGL which shader program to use.
+When you finish drawing things with the shader program, you must call DMB_UnuseGLSLProgram.

+void DMB_UnuseGLSLProgram(GLSLProgram* glsl)
+  - glsl - a pointer to a GLSLProgram struct.
+  - Frees OpenGL from the shader program.
+Should be called before swapping the buffers.
+Must be called before using another shader program.